ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 Notice, the one thing I did _not_ do is remove the logical flow of this function and add unnecessary side effects.
 I left all the core logic in the function and the reader can still follow the control flow.
 Additionally, the function that I added does not mutate the data (any more than it already was) but returns a new String with the result.
 This allows me to re-use that function with certainty that it won't add side-effects that the reader now has to look for.

 Bob's code on the other hand relies on side-effects and removes the core flow of logic.
-This requires the reader of the function to either implicitly be aware of that fact, or to risk modifying code and then cursing at themself later when they find out changing that function accidentally changed 500 unrelated pieces of state unintentionally.
+This requires the reader of the function to either implicitly be aware of that fact, or to risk modifying code and then cursing at themselves later when they find out changing that function accidentally changed 500 unrelated pieces of state unintentionally.

 After this, Bob goes through the qualities of a good function.
 I actually agree with a lot of what he says, but some of it is nonsense, and he doesn't appear to follow his own advice (except for the biggest piece of nonsense which is functions should be small).